UIBK-Edge-AI/website/_team/marvin_raaijmakers.md

 education:
   - from: 2013
     to: 2017
-    title: PhD Research: "Towards Environment Perception for Highly Automated Driving (with a case study on roundabouts)"
+    title: PhD Research - "Towards Environment Perception for Highly Automated Driving (with a case study on roundabouts)"
     inst: Audi AG / Eindhoven University of Technology
     inst_uri: https://audi.com / https://tue.nl
     where: Ingolstadt, Germany